openlab-at-city-tech/openlab/wp-content/plugins/wp-polls/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==

+= Version 2.66 =
+* FIXED: Notices from polls_archive function.
+Props. @prettyboymp.
+* FIXED: Ajax request in parallel with animation.
+Props @nodecode.
+* FIXED: Editor button was outputting the wrong shortcode.
+* FIXED: ReferenceError: pollsEdL10n is not defined if TinyMCE 4.0 is loaded outside the Add/Edit Posts/Pages.

+= Version 2.65 =
+* NEW: Use Dashicons
+* NEW: Supports TinyMCE 4.0 For WordPress 3.9
+* NEW: Added Poll ID after adding it
+* FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.
+* FIXED: Use http://ipinfo.io instead of http://ws.arin.net to get check IP information.
+* FIXED: Wrapped all JS function in jQuery.ready().
+It is ugly, but it will do till I have time to rewrite it.
+* FIXED: Add INDEX for wp_pollsip: pollip_ip_qid (pollip_ip, pollip_qid) to prevent full table scan.
+Thanks archon810 from AndroidPolice.

 = Version 2.64 =
 * NEW: Add in various filters in the plugin.
 Props Machiel.